astreum/whitepaper/README.md

 `Nova` is the consensus protocol for creating new blocks and validating the blockchain.

-A validator must staked, by sending `Astre` to the nova account, to participate in the protocol.
+A validator must be staked, by sending `Quarks` to the nova account, to participate in the protocol.

 The nova account address is 0x 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 6E 6F 76 61.